89jobrien/examples/README.md

 ## Sequence Diagrams

+Useful for explaining the technical architecture at a high level, showing the different components and how they interact.

 ### Example: LLM Inference via API

 Shows how a user's request flows through the system to get a prediction from an LLM.
-It's useful for explaining the technical architecture at a high level, showing the different components and how they interact.

 ```mermaid
 sequenceDiagram